sosy-lab/sv-benchmarks/java/README.md

 Exceptions with well-defined behaviors can be explicitly granted if they allow a wider range of benchmarks to be included in the collection.

-## Properties

-For checking (un)reachability, we use the `assert` keyword provided in the Java language.
-It is assumed that the `AssertionError` thrown on violation of the assertion always leads to abortion of the program, i.e., it is not caught in the program.
-The property definition for Benchexec is in the file `ReachSafety.prp`.

-`ReachSafety.prp`:
-  * `true` if the conditions in `assert` statements evaluate to true on all paths
-  * `false` if a condition in an `assert` statement evaluates to false on a path